NADIA WESTON

 Task Flow

-My task flow was focused on improving how we display large sets of data throughout the payment experience.
-I considered how we could efficiently display various statuses, currencies, and payment details for multiple payments methods.
+My task flow aimed to enhance the presentation of large data sets within the payment experience.
+I explored ways to display different payment statuses, currencies, and payment details for multiple payment methods.

 Stage 4